Imagine yourself on a picnic by the Han River in Seoul with your friends.

 While we often offer a romanization of the Korean words we teach, it’s best to actually learn the Korean alphabet (hangeul).
 You’ll find it easier to use the Hangul version of words instead of the romanized version because the pronunciation or romanized Korean can vary.
 Romanization is perhaps best left to assist in learning the pronunciation of the words when you first start out.

 Learning the Korean alphabet might seem like a scary idea since it is a completely new alphabet system.
 However, it’s actually a very systematic and simple alphabet to grasp!
-Indeed, you can learn to master Hangul in less than two hours!
+Indeed, you can learn to master Hangul before your next meal.
+We’ve got a great step-by-step “How-to” guide here.

 여름에는 해가 늦게 진다 (yeoreumeneun haega neutge jinda)